-Sacgasco has established a robust portfolio of modest to large-scale natural gas prospects in the Sacramento Basin, located close to under-filled gas trunklines connecting US and Canada gas supplies to the Californian gas market.
+Sacgasco is intent on increasing production and exploring and expanding its robust portfolio of modest to large-scale natural gas prospects in the very attractive Sacramento Basin, located close to under-filled gas trunklines connecting US and Canada gas supplies to the Californian gas market.

-The development strategy is based on acquisition of producing and idle wells (with future potential) and associated infrastructure as ‘facilitators’ for appraisal, exploration and production.
-Sacgasco can choose from a portfolio of “1 to 10 Bcf” prospects targeting historical producing reservoirs; and “100 Bcf to Multi-Bcf” prospects and overlooked discoveries in the proven Petroleum Systems in older reservoirs in the Sacgasco designated Tehama sub basin.
+The Sacgasco growth strategy is based on acquisition of producing wells and idle wells (with future potential) and associated infrastructure as ‘facilitators’ for appraisal, exploration and production.
+The acquisition of complementary gas leases means that Sacgasco can choose from a portfolio of “1 to 10 Bcf” prospects targeting historical producing reservoirs; and “100 Bcf to Multi-Tcf” prospects and overlooked discoveries in the proven Petroleum Systems in older reservoirs of the prolific Sacramento Basin.